GLOBAL MARKETS-Shares gain on strong U.S. GDP data; oil rises

 * European shares gain on U.S., Spain, Portugal data

-* Oil prices rise on U.S. GDP data (Adds close of U.S. markets, updates prices)
+* Oil prices rise on U.S. GDP data (Adds close of European stock markets, updates prices)

 By Sam Forgione

-NEW YORK, Dec 23 (Reuters) - U.S. and European shares rose on Tuesday, with the Dow industrials ending above 18,000 for the first time after an unexpectedly strong report on U.S. economic growth supported risk appetite and lifted oil prices.
+NEW YORK, Dec 23 (Reuters) - U.S. and European shares rose on Tuesday, with the Dow industrials topping 18,000 for the first time after an unexpectedly strong report on U.S. economic growth supported risk appetite and lifted oil prices.

-The data reassured investors that the U.S. economic expansion could buoy the global economy and that recent declines in oil prices were a boon for consumers.
+The data reassured investors that the U.S. economic expansion could buoy the global economy and that recent declines in oil prices to 5-1/2-year lows were a boon for consumers.
 The data also boosted oil prices by supporting expectations of greater demand for crude.

 Other data showed U.S. consumer sentiment jumped in December to its highest level in nearly eight years on cheaper gasoline and better job and wage prospects.